 3300 grams for a total of 64.5$, is 1.95$ for 100 grams.

-I recently started emcorporating goji berries too, plus I always put peanuts a well.
+I recently started incorporating goji berries too, plus I always put peanuts as well.

 peanuts are a great source of protein, plus they add some welcomed saltiness to the mix.

-You can design your own personal customed tailored to your personal taste trail mix, and put only the specific ingredients you fancy at the specific date you plan on eating it, by storing the ingredients seperately and combining each time the specific mix.
+You can design your own personal custom-tailored to your personal taste trail mix, and put only the specific ingredients you fancy at the specific date you plan on eating it, by storing the ingredients separately and combining each time the specific mix.

-I keep my trail mix in the freezer, and enjoy it every day as a snack, while traveling as a substitute for airplane food ( along with fruit- apples or bananas) and as topping for my smoothies.
+I keep my trail mix in the freezer, and enjoy it every day as a snack while traveling as a substitute for airplane food ( along with fruit- apples or bananas) and as a topping for my smoothies.

 Enjoy- the cooliflower.